didi/mand-mobile/components/swiper/README.en-US.md

 #### Swiper Events
 ##### @beforeChange(from, to)
-event to be triggered before a slide is changed
+event to be triggered before the slide is changed

 | Args | Description | Type |
 |----|-----|------|